 Catholics should eagerly welcome the fight against racism.
 It is an opportunity to work for the coming of God’s kingdom on earth and in our own souls.
 It is a chance to give and receive the loving mercy of the Lord.
 It is a path to closeness with His Sacred Heart, which bears the wounds of all who are oppressed and suffering.

-As I am not at all an authority on questions of race and racism, I am striving to educate myself in this time of crisis.
-Below, I share for my white Catholic readers a list of resources that I have found helpful in the past, or am beginning to use now.
-Of course, it is limited in number and in scope, largely focusing on anti-Black racism due to current events.
-And, importantly, this list is merely a place to start — our efforts must begin with self-education, continue with listening and dialogue, and end in active work.
-The AND Campaign has outlined active steps to take, and I invite you to join me in taking them.
+I am striving to face my own complicity in this sin, and to educate myself in this time of crisis.
+Below, I am sharing list of resources that I have found helpful in the past or am beginning to use now.
+Of course, it is limited in number and in scope and, importantly, is merely a place to start — my efforts are beginning in self-education, but must continue with dialogue and active work.
+In this journey, I am following suggestions by the AND Campaign of active steps to take toward justice.

 - The New Jim Crow: Mass Incarceration In The Age of Colorblindness, by Michelle Alexander